You want to buy an elliptical for your apartment, but you don’t want to start a war with your downstairs neighbor.

 Overview: You can get an elliptical for as low as $200 or so, but I wouldn’t recommend it if you don’t also want to invest in a pair of earplugs.
 The Nautilus E614 is about as close as you’ll get to a quiet, budget-friendly elliptical.
 It’s also got some great features like built-in speakers, a USB charging port, and two LCD display windows.

 Overall Footprint: 71″ length x 28″ width x 71″ height

-Why we like it: Reviewers love this elliptical.
+Why I like it: Reviewers love this elliptical.
 It’s not the cheapest on the market (though definitely cheaper than the true top models), but people rave about its sturdy construction and quiet operation.
 Perfect for apartments.